mds-agenturgruppe/pimprint-core-bundle/doc/01_Getting_Started/02_Project_Service.md

 ![Plugin - Getting Started Project selected](../img/plugin-getting_started_project_selected.png)

 ## Generate a publication
 The generation process of a publication is done in `buildPublication()`, which is called when the Plugin starts the generation of a publication.
 The Plugin passes the `identifier` of the selected publication as a parameter.
-By using DataObject or Document Ids as identifiers the creation of Rendering Commands can reference to data stored in Pimcore.
+By using DataObject or Document Ids as identifiers, the creation of Rendering Commands can reference to data stored in Pimcore.
 To generate the server response with rendering instructions for the Plugin, [Command classes](../15_Rendering_Commands.md) are used to place elements in InDesign and fill them with content.
-This generation process is completely customer specific and can interpret any data model integrated into Pimcore.
+This generation process is completely customer-specific and can interpret any data model integrated into Pimcore.

 The following example creates the document generated describing the [Basic Concept](./00_Basic_Concept.md).